tomgu1991/VBSAC/README.md

 Currently, we are try our best to implement LLVM API in Java.
 Therefore, our tool may not support all the features in LLVM.
-If you meet any problems, please feel free to email me at guzx14@mails.tsinghua.edu.cn.
+If you meet any problems, please feel free to email me at，

+* Chi Li, chi-li18@mails.tsinghua.edu.cn
+* Zuxing Gu, guzx14@mails.tsinghua.edu.cn

 ### Prerequisites